hbctraining/scRNA-seq/lessons/SC_marker_identification_integration.md

 4. **Arrange rows** by `avg_logFC` values
 5. **Save** our rearranged marker analysis results to a file called `cluster6vs10_markers.csv` in the `results` folder.
-6. Based on these marker results, **determine whether we need to separate the markers** for clusters 6 and 10.
+6. Based on these marker results, **determine whether we need to separate** clusters 6 and 10 as their own clusters.
 7. **Extra credit:** Repeat above steps for the clusters assigned to `Naive CD4+ T cells`, in addition to repeating for `Naive B cells`.

 ***